 As an alternative to a notice of violation under Subsection A above, the Director of Public Works may, in cases involving a potential danger to public health, request the City's Health Officer to issue an order under RSA Ch.
 147, which may include provision for the abatement of the violation by the City, and collection of the City's abatement and other costs, using the procedures set forth in RSA 147:7-a and RSA 147:7-b.

-The City may enforce § 124-2 above by means of legal action, seeking any or all remedies and penalties consistent with state law, including but not limited to fines of up to $1,000 pursuant to RSA 47:17, civil penalties of up to $10,000 per day of violation pursuant to RSA 149-I:6, and/or injunctive relief.
+The City may enforce the provisions of this Chapter by means of legal action, seeking any or all remedies and penalties consistent with state law, including but not limited to fines of up to $1,000 pursuant to RSA 47:17, civil penalties of up to $10,000 per day of violation pursuant to RSA 149-I:6, and/or injunctive relief.
 In any legal action brought by the City to enforce this chapter, the City shall be entitled to recover its costs and reasonable attorney fees expended in connection with any such enforcement action if found to be a prevailing party.

 Assessment of repair charges.
 Any person who causes a discharge which obstructs, damages or otherwise impairs the stormwater drainage system may be assessed a charge by the City for the work required to repair or clean the affected facilities.